Tours and Attractions in Kaş

 Public transport

 Although Kaş downtown is small, vacationists may not always have the energy to walk from one point to another.
-The most convenient way of getting around the town is dolmuş minibuses, which can be found in the centre and the surrounding areas.
-These are logical choices for getting to nearby Kaş beaches.
-Dolmuş can also reach famous beaches like Kaputaş, Patara Beach, and Xanthos.
-There are also minibuses departing to Fethiye and Saklıkent Canyon.
+The most convenient way of getting around the town is by dolmuş minibuses, which can be found in the centre and the surrounding areas.

 Car Rental

 While dolmuş minivans are the prime means of transportation in Kaş, visitors must keep a constant tab on their timetables to avoid missing the last dolmuş.
-Depending on the route, some operate until 4 PM. and others until 7 PM.
+Depending on the route, some operate until 4 PM, and others until 7 PM.
 Hence, the best alternative for newcomers might be a car or scooter.
-A quick Google search for “Kaş rent a car” will give all the information and options for pre-arranged rental companies around locations.
+A quick Google search for “Kaş rent a car” will give all the information and options for pre-arranged rental companies around the locations.

-How to Get to Kaş?
+How to Get to Kaş

 Hiring a car is the easiest way to get to Kaş.
 The town lies halfway between Dalaman Airport (DLM) (2 hours and 15 minutes) and Antalya Airport (AYT) (4 hours).